TamDBe/TamDBe/README.md

 - 👋 Hi, I’m Tam (@TamDBe)
-- 🌱 I’m currently studying Computer Science at the University of Arizona (2022)
+- 🌱 I’m currently studying Computer Science at the University of Arizona (expected 2022)
 - 📫 How to reach me: tamducbe@gmail.com

 <!---